pursuit-curriculum/unit-dsa/intro-to-big-o/README.md

 };
 ```

 The code inside this function runs one time.
-It doesn't matter if the array has 1 item, 10 items, 100 items or 1 million items.
+It doesn't matter if the array has 1 item, 10 items, 100 items, or 1 million items.
 We can represent items by the letter `n`.
-The code inside the function runs the same number of operations regardless of the size of the input array.
+The code inside the function runs the same number of operations regardless of the input array size.

 The time it takes to run this function is `constant`.
 It does not change based on the input of the array.